chainpoint/chainpoint-cli/README.md

 communicate with will be chosen from those advertised as healthy on the network.

-On first use, the CLI will create a `~/.chainpoint/cli` directory where it will store its `chainpoint-proofs.db` file.
+On first use, the CLI will create a `~/.chainpoint/cli` directory where it will store its `chainpoint-v4-proofs.db` file.
 The database file will be managed for you and it is not recommended to modify it yourself.
 The database stores a record of every hash you submit, which Gateway it was submitted to, and a copy of the